 Method 1: Journaling

 Despite the fact it’s a feature of Exchange, it’s a term that when I mention it to customers, still causes those momentary silent pauses so a quick clarification before I start.
-In this context, it’s the process of using another dedicated mailbox to store perfect, unmodified copies of every message that comes and goes from the mail server (including messages sent between users internally).
+In this context, it’s the process of using another dedicated mailbox to store perfect, unmodified copies of every message that passes through the mail server (including messages sent between users internally).

-MailStore uses this mailbox, periodically polling it and adding the messages it finds to its database before then clearing out the contents.
+MailStore can archive this mailbox in a specific way, periodically polling it and sorting the messages it finds based on the local senders or recipients it finds that match its users email addresses.Once archived it would usually delete out the contents from the journal mailbox.
 As a result, this journalled mailbox should only ever contain messages that haven’t yet been archived.

 So a quick look at why journaling may or may not be a good idea for you…